RA2211003010031/web_sidcupfamily_CLONE/README.md

 # web_sidcupfamily_CLONE

 This project is part of my web development journey.
-Currently I'm updating this website to achieve resposiveness and better ux.
+Currently I'm updating this website to achieve responsiveness and better ux.

 Thanks for visiting.